 I.52.
 Fire protection features (including preventive features) are not generally classified as hazard prevention, protection and mitigation features and thus they might not be subject to the rigorous qualification requirements and the associated quality assurance programme applied to hazard prevention, protection and mitigation features.
-However, fire has the potential to fail multiple systems and thus to pose a threat to safety, and therefore the active and passive fire protection measures operating organization should be considered as important to safety.
-Anapply appropriate level of quality assurance should therefore be applied to active and passive fire protection measures according to fire protection features their influence on plant safety.
+However, fire has the potential to fail multiple systems and thus to pose a threat to safety, and therefore the active and passive fire protection measures should be considered as important to safety.
+An appropriate level of quality assurance should therefore be applied to fire protection features.

-1.2.
+I.2.
 INTERNAL EXPLOSIONS

-- I.53.
+I.53.
 The operating organization should consider various explosion sources when preventing, detecting, and mitigating internal explosions.
-Potential sources of internal explosions might be related to the use or the generation of explosive gases-and compressed gases.
+Potential sources of internal explosions might be related to the use or the generation of explosive gases.
 There is also a potential for dust or oil mist explosions although these are judged less likely.
 Additionally, events leading to an energy release similar to an explosion might also come from high energy arc flashes in electrical equipment.
-Explosion events might also occur in conjunction with other hazards, such as fire-and a release of fluids stored at high pressure can result in significant overpressure events having effects similar to explosions. - I.54.
-The potential formation of an explosive atmosphere should be avoided or limited using non-flammable liquids or processes (such as water-based solvents, operating contamination monitors with inert gases, recombining hydrogen emissions from battery charging). - I.55.
-Internal fires and internal explosions are similar hazards and, in developing the management for internal explosions, the recommendations provided for internal fires (see paras I.2.-I.52) should be taken into consideration.
+Explosion events might also occur in conjunction with other hazards, such as fire.

+I.54.
+The potential formation of an explosive atmosphere should be avoided or limited using non-flammable liquids or processes (such as water-based solvents, operating contamination monitors with inert gases, recombining hydrogen emissions from battery charging).

+I.55.
+Internal fires and internal explosions are similar hazards and, in developing the management for internal explosions, the recommendations provided for internal fires (see paras

+I.2.-I.52) should be taken into consideration.
 For explosions, as with fires, there should be enhanced controls over materials and operations during times of increased explosion risks.